CA-Thyagaraju/SCARLET-X/README.md

 1. **Normal Traffic Light Cycle** – The system follows a standard traffic sequence: **Green → Yellow → Red**.
 2. **Pedestrian Request** – If the pedestrian button is pressed, the system ensures safe crossing by shifting the signals accordingly.
 3. **Vehicle Detection** – The HC-SR04 sensor detects approaching vehicles; if none are detected for **30 seconds**, the light stays red to save power.
-4. **Resuming Normal Cycle** – When a vehicle is detected, the system resumes the standard traffic light sequence.
+4. **Resuming Normal Cycle** – The system resumes the standard traffic light sequence when a vehicle is detected.

 ---